 So always aim for clarity and keep things simple and straightforward.
 This approach will give you the best chance of upselling your customers.

 2. Don’t Put Your Upsell Video on Autoplay

 If you want your customers to spend more money with your company, we advise not annoying them right before you make your pitch.
 And upsell videos that autoplay are extremely annoying!
 When your customers are ready to watch your upsell video, they’ll click play themselves.

 Do everyone a favor and don’t put your upsell videos on autoplay.
 Your customers will thank you and you’ll likely end up selling more products this way.

 Wrapping Up: Create a Business-Boosting Upsell Video Today!

 An upsell video, when created and used effectively, can do wonders for your business!
 Fortunately, you now know everything you need to know to create one and boost revenue.
 Just remember to follow the three step system we outlined in this article and to avoid the two common mistakes we mentioned.
 Good luck!

 To really supercharge your upsell video game, use CloudApp.
-Our platform's screen and webcam recording, GIF creation, and image annotation features will help you create amazing upsell videos in no time flat!
+Our platform’s screen recording, GIF creation, and image annotation features with Mac and Windows will help you create amazing upsell videos in no time flat!
 Sign up for your free account today and see for yourself.